-Table 3 presents the results.22 Across all specifications and elections, a one-percentage-point increase in a candidate's share of the total spending leads to a positive and statistically significant increase in the ratio of the number of votes obtained by the candidate over abstention.
-Absent any control (Column (1)), this increase amounts to 6.4% in the case of French legislative elections (Table 3a) and 3.1% for UK general elections (Table 3b).23 These magnitudes only slightly decrease (or remain unchanged) when we introduce district-level controls (Column (2)), and candidate-level controls (Column (3)).
+Table 3 presents the results.
+22 Across all specifications and elections, a one-percentage-point increase in a candidate's share of the total spending is associated with a positive and statistically significant increase in the ratio of the number of votes obtained by the candidate over abstention.
+Absent any control (Column (1)), this increase amounts to 6.4% in the case of French legislative elections (Table 3a) and 3.1% for UK general elections (Table 3b).
+23 These magnitudes only slightly decrease (or remain unchanged) when we introduce district-level controls (Column (2)), and candidate-level controls (Column (3)).

 Introducing candidate fixed effects roughly halves the estimated coefficients.
-According to our most demanding (and preferred) estimation with candidate fixed effects and election-party fixed effects (Column (5)), a one-percentage-point increase in the spending share of the candidate is associated with a 1.9% / 1.2% increase in the ratio of the number of votes she obtained over abstention in French legislative / UK general elections.
-In comparison, we obtain a 5% / 2.3% increase when controlling for district fixed effects with the same sample of multiple times candidates (Column (4)).
+According to our most demanding (and preferred) estimation with candidate fixed effects and election-party fixed effects (Column (5)), a one-percentage-point increase in the spending share of the candidate is associated with a 1.9% (respectively 1.4%) increase in the ratio of the number of votes she obtained over abstention in French legislative elections (respectively UK general elections).
+Part of this drop is due to candidate selection, given not all candidates run multiple times: we obtain a 5% (resp.
+2.3%) increase when controlling for district fixed effects with the same sample of multiple times candidates in France (resp. in the UK) (Column (4)).
+Most of the decrease, however, is due to the introduction of the candidate fixed effects per se, i.e. the fact that in Column (5) we control for candidates unobserved characteristics that are constant over time.